 - 1 cup dried chickpeas will yield about 2.5 cups of soaked chickpeas.

-- 1 cup dried chickpeas (or 2.5 cups soaked chickpeas) will yield about 3 cups cooked chickpeas.
+- 1 cup dried chickpeas (2.5 cups soaked chickpeas) will yield about 3 cups cooked chickpeas.

 Long Soak Method

 Add chickpeas to a pot and fill it with plenty of water.
 The chickpeas will expand to over double their size, so make sure the ratio of water to chickpeas is much higher.
 Soak overnight or for about 8 hours.
 Drain and rinse before cooking (directions are below).

 Quick Soak Method

 Add chickpeas to a pot and fill it with plenty of water (same as the long soak method) and bring to a boil.
 Let the chick peas boil for 5 minutes and turn the heat off.
 Remove the pot from the heat and let the chick peas soak for 1 hour.
 Drain and rinse before cooking (directions are below).

 Put the beans in a pot filled with plenty of water.
 For each cup of soaked chickpeas, add about 1 quart (4 cups) of water and a pinch of salt.
 Bring to a boil, lower to a simmer and cook for 60 minutes for al dente (the same consistency of canned chickpeas) or 90 minutes for a softer texture (if you’re making hummus or a soup).
 Drain and let cool to room temperature.